Church of St. Nicholas, Pačetin: Architecture

-The architectural framework for the iconostasis is designed in the Byzantine Revival architecture style which was the most frequently used style in the late 19th and early 20th century design of Orthodox churches in Croatia while most of the design elements are based on the classical origin.
+The architectural framework for the iconostasis is designed in the Byzantine Revival architecture style which was the most frequently used style in the late 19th and early 20th century design of Orthodox churches in Croatia, while most of the design elements are based on the classical origin.
 The compositional structure of iconostasis and the style of painting are in line with the Western academic traditions of painting.
 Some icons show the elements of Secession with the icon of the Virgin's on the top of the iconostasis having the most elements of Secession.
 Old iconostasis from the 1891 was painted by Đorđe Rakić from Neština.
 During the World War II, the Church of St. Nicholas was turned into Roman Catholic church by the authorities of the Independent State of Croatia.
 Ustashas damaged the iconostasis and parish house and robbed part of the church inventory.

-During the Croatian War of Independence in 1991 church was hit with two shells that damaged its altar section.
-In the early 2000s church attracted attention among Orthodox and some Catholic believers when story about weeping icon of Saint Nicholas appeared in regional and national media.
+During the Croatian War of Independence in 1991, the church was hit with two shells that damaged its altar section.
+In the early 2000s, the church attracted attention among Orthodox and some Catholic believers when story about a weeping icon of Saint Nicholas appeared in regional and national media.